okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/build-provisioning-integration/prepare-api/index.md

 Note that Okta supports more than those four user attributes.
 However, these are the base attributes that you must support.
 The full schema of user attributes supported by SCIM 2.0 is described in [section 4 of RFC 7643](https://tools.ietf.org/html/rfc7643#section-4).

 If your integration supports user attributes beyond those four base attributes, you can add support for additional attributes to your SCIM API.
 In some cases, you might need to configure Okta to map non-standard user attributes into the user profile for your application.
-See the **Add custom attributes to an Okta user profile** section in the [Work with Okta user profiles and attributes](https://help.okta.com/en/prod/okta_help_CSH.htm#ext_Directory_Profile_Editor_Tasks) topic in the Okta product documentation.
+See the "Add custom attributes to an Okta user profile" section in the [Work with Okta user profiles and attributes](https://help.okta.com/en/prod/okta_help_CSH.htm#ext_Directory_Profile_Editor_Tasks) topic in the Okta product documentation.

 ### Unique ID